(Q4 on the birthplan: During labour, I would like the following pain relief:)

 - TENS (Transcutaneal Electrical Nerve Stimulation) – You have to start using the TENS machine when contractions start, and gradually build up with it.
 You can not stop and start, and once you’ve stopped you cannot restart.
 The electrical impulses stimulate the production of endorphins.
 Apparently the baby is not affected by the nerve stimulation.
 There are different TYPES of TENS machines.
 Not all are suitable for labour.
 Be careful if you buy to buy one intended for use in labour.
 I found this a great relief until I went into the birthpool.
 They can be hired or bought.

 - Reflexology, acupressure, acupuncture and aromatherapy – all can be used during labour and are especially effective when treatment is started during the last trimester of pregnancy.
 All should be done with a qualified therapist as they can help with the induction of labour and some essential oils are not recommended in pregnancy.
+You can also look into interventional pain management services for other treatments.

 - Paracetamol – can be taken at home every 4 – 6 hours during labour.
 While useful in early labour it won’t have much effect later on and dosages MUST be adhered to.